Sex trafficking: United States

-According to ECPAT USA, the average age of entry into street prostitution is between 12 and 14 years old.
-The demographic of street prostitutes range from impoverished women, children, ethnic minorities, and immigrants.
 In the United States, sex traffickers often find their victims in public places.
 Victims are often lured with the promise of money, housing, or jobs, such as modeling work.
 Vulnerability to certain approaches increase when victims are young or homeless.
 Emotional and physical coercion are used to build trust between a victim and their abductor.
 This coercion often makes the relationships between trafficker and trafficked and pimp and prostitute difficult to identify.
 Often, victims who partake in consensual sex work are tricked into thinking they will have freedom in their work, along with a large sum of money.
 After the victim has agreed to the pimp's offer, they are forcibly dissuaded from leaving by forcing addictive drugs, withholding money and physical/sexual abuse.
 Victims are often trapped by finances and basic survival, as perpetrators will often keep money, passports, and basic necessities as insurance.
 It is very common in the United States for pimps to own a business or store, especially nail salons and massage parlors.
 It is also very common for sex slavery businesses to be conducted near U.S. military bases.

 Northern Virginia is one of the top sex trafficking hotspots in the United States.
 The National Human Trafficking Resource Center reported that in 2018, they received 198 reports of human trafficking from Northern Virginia.
 In 2017 Virginia was ranked 4th as the top ten federal court districts involving domestic sex trafficking cases where prosecutors were involved with minors.